m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 We can have a situation where a user level thread can be scheduled on any allocated kernel level thread.
 This is known as an **unbound** thread.
 Alternatively, we can have the case where a user level thread will always be scheduled atop the same kernel level thread.
 This is known as a **bound** thread.

-One of the downsides of this model is that is requires extra coordination between the user- and kernel-level thread managers.
+One of the downsides of this model is that it requires extra coordination between the user- and kernel-level thread managers.

 ## Scope of Multithreading
 At the kernel level, there is system wide thread management, supported by the operating system level thread managers.
-These managers will look at the entire platform before making decision on how to run its threads.
+These managers will look at the entire platform before making decisions on how to run their threads.
 This is the **system scope**.

-On the other hand,  at the user level, the user level library that manages all of the threads for the given process it is linked to.
-The user level library thread managers cannot see threads outside of their process, so we say these managers have **process scope**.
+On the other hand, at the user level, the user level library manages all of the threads for the given process it is linked to.
+The user level library thread managers cannot see threads outside of their process, so we say that these managers have **process scope**.

 To understand the consequences of having different scope, let's consider the scenario where we have two processes, A and B. A has twice as many user level threads as B.